 At some time (probably in the eighth century), these tales were translated into Arabic under the title Alf Layla, or The Thousand Nights.
 The Tale of the Bull and the Ass and the linked Tale of the Merchant and his Wife are found in the frame stories of both the Jataka Tales concerning the previous births of Gautama Buddha, dating their average contents to around the 4th century BCE and the Arabian Nights.
 The original core of stories was probably quite small, with Arabic stories added to it in the ninth and tenth centuries.

-The famous Iraqi artist named Mohammed Ghani Hikmat made two big statues of King Shahryar and his wife Scheherazade at Abu Nawas Street, on the bank of Tigris river in Baghdad – named after Abu Nawas al-Hasan ibn Hani al-Hakami (756-814), a renowned poet at the court of the fifth Abbasid Caliph Harun al-Rashid (r.
+The famous Iraqi artist named Mohammed Ghani Hikmat made two big statues of King Shahryar and his wife Scheherazade in the year 1975 at Abu Nawas Street, on the bank of Tigris river in Baghdad – named after Abu Nawas al-Hasan ibn Hani al-Hakami (756-814), a renowned poet at the court of the fifth Abbasid Caliph Harun al-Rashid (r.
 786-809).

 Caliph Harun serves as an important character in many of the One Thousand and One Nights stories set in Baghdad, frequently roaming in disguise with his vizier Ja’far through the streets of the city to observe the lives of the ordinary people.
 Abu Nawas has also entered the folkloric tradition, and his hedonistic caricature appears in several of the Arabian Nights tales.

 Scheherazade and the Arabian Nights have enchanted readers for centuries.
-I grew up reading these tales and also watching movies and TV serials on Arabian Nights tales.
+I grew up reading these tales and also watching movies and TV serials based on the Arabian Nights.